morikeli/persona/README.md

 **Persona**, the ultimate avatar customization experience at your fingertips!
 Unleash your creativity and bring your virtual identity to life with this cutting-edge app.
 Customize every detail of your avatar, from hairstyle and facial features to clothing and accessories.
 With a vast array of options and styles, you can create a unique and personalized representation of yourself or generate random characters.

 **Persona** is user-friendly, intuitive, and ensures a seamless avatar creation process.
 Express yourself like never before and share your digital persona across social media or use it in your favorite virtual worlds.

+**NOTE:** No login or signup required.
+Its free! 🎉

+Click this [link](https://persona-avatar.onrender.com) to view and use the website.

 ## Developer Instructions